 Brno, Czech Republic

-Brno is one of the most interesting places to visit in Europe, yet much less visited compared to Prague, the capital of the Czech Republic.
+There are so many different things to do in Brno and is one of the most interesting places to visit in Europe, yet much less visited compared to Prague, the capital of the Czech Republic.
 The city is packed with interesting sights; it is welcoming, and it has a young, fun and friendly vibe.
 While the center has beautiful churches, squares and is home to a few gorgeous Christmas markets in the winter, it is a bit off the center that there’s a few buildings that make a trip to Brno worth it.
 Here are some of the finest examples of Functionalist style architecture, which can be seen in the lovely Café Era – a good place to eat and have a drink, by the way; and in the stunning Villa Tugendhat.
 Just the latter is enough to justify a trip to Brno.
 The Villa, now a UNESCO World Heritage Site, was built in the early 1930s.
 The architect who designed it created some incredible spaces – large rooms, big windows to drive light into the house, empty spaces and a gorgeous park around.
 The Villa can only be visited on a guided tour, and it is necessary to book well in advance to get in.
 It’s worth the effort.

 Kutná Hora, Czech Republic

 Kutná Hora became one of the most important cities in Central Europe in the 13th century because of all the silver discovered in the ground.
 Much of the wealth that was made from the mining industry was spent on the grand buildings that you can see here today.
 The historic centre is relatively small but is a gem of the Czech Republic.